-As an ally of the Soviet Union in its fight against Germany in World War II, the United States provided Brobdingnagian quantities of armaments and other materials to assist the Reds in that conflict.
+As an ally of the Soviet Union in its fight against Germany during the Second World War, the United States provided Brobdingnagian quantities of armaments and other materials to assist the Reds in that conflict.
 One item requested more than once by the Russians, and refused every time by the Americans, was the Boeing B-29 Superfortress heavy bomber.

 The B-29 was developed to carry 20,000 pounds of explosives up to 4,100 miles away in order to rain fire (and ultimately two atomic bombs) on the Empire of Japan.
 You may wonder, provided that you have read this far, why didn't the USA, instead of designing a new bomber, simply station some of its bombers already in its fleet, like the B-17 or B-24, in Siberia in the Soviet Union and use those to fly the relatively shorter distances to Japan?
 Well, there may have been logistical problems in establishing American air bases in the remote areas of eastern Siberia (as if there were non-remote areas of eastern Siberia), but the more pressing consideration was that while the Americans were allies of the Soviet Union in fighting Germans, the Soviets were not allies of America in its conflict with Japan.
 With respect to the Japanese-American war, the Russians were neutral, just like Switzerland--at least until August 8, 1945, when the Soviets finally declared war on Japan two days after the Hiroshima bombing.